corbinr40/RTCC/README.md

 ```

 We ran into an issue where people with masks couldn’t be recognised, so we used (mask image library) to bulk up our model.
-Using some test code (show code) we can see how well the model worked.
+Using some test code we can see how well the model worked.

 ![Finalised Face Detection Model][finalFace-screenshot]